logzio/logz-docs/_source/api/cookbook/who-am-i.md

   - imnotashrimp
 ---

-If you've never used the Logz.io API before—or any API, for that matter—the `whoami` endpoint is a great way to get your feet wet.
+If you've never used the Logz.io API before—or any API, for that matter—the `whoami` endpoint is a great way to dip your toes in.

-Unfortunately, Logz.io can't respond to `whoami` with existential answers like who you _really_ are and what we're all doing here.
+Unfortunately, Logz.io can't respond to `whoami` with existential answers, like who you _really_ are and your purpose in life.
 But the good news is you'll receive a response with the account name.

 You can use `whoami` to test connectivity with Logz.io or to confirm you're using an API token from the right account.

-##### Sample request
+#### Sample request

+{% include api-cookbook/replace-vars.html %}

 ```shell
 curl -X GET \